nisnig/nisnig.github.io/README.md

 ## Welcome to my Github Portfolio

-I am an aspiring Data Scientist, currently pursuing my Master of Science in Data Science at the Asian Institute of Management, Makati, Philippines.
+I am a Data Scientist.
+I recently graduated MSc.
+Data Science from the Asian Institute of Management, Makati, Philippines.
+Following are the projects I worked on during my program.

 ### Project Highlights